advance467/go_parallel_api_requests/README.md

 # go_parallel_api_requests
 Make api calls in parallel using goroutines.
+Nothing too fancy.
+Just a demonstration for learning purposes.

 ## Example Server
  First, run the example server, and leave it running.